 With this in mind, it’s important for anyone looking for a bank account to educate their banker.
 This will include sharing specifics of their business and their own personal activities.
 Doing so will help the bank understand the type of transactions that you are going to complete.
 This will ultimately help them feel more comfortable with you as a client.

 If you’re already a GlobalBanks Insider, check out the GlobalBanks Library for detailed guides on account opening.
 Chose the one related to your client profile for specific strategies.
-Or you can connect with other Insiders in the GlobalBanks Forums to see what has worked for them.
+Or you can connect with GlobalBanks analysts directly to ask your questions.

 It may (or may not) seem odd to see “politician” and “criminal” in the same sentence.
 But when it comes to account opening, sharing a name with either can have the same outcome.
 Your account opening application will get rejected.